Mateen Kiani

 Blockquote: Always include

-in cleanup steps to avoid leaking environment changes into subsequent commands.
+deactivatein cleanup steps to avoid leaking environment changes into subsequent commands.

-, any failure aborts the script before reaching deactivate
+If you use set -e, any failure aborts the script before reaching deactivate.
+To ensure cleanup, use a trap:

 trap "deactivate" EXITsource build-env/bin/activate# ... your commands ...